Inoryum-Ltd/aesto/README.md

-# Ghost Starter Theme
+# aEsto - minimalist Blog & Magazin theme for Ghost

-A starter framework for Ghost themes!
-Fork this repository and start your development here with all the main things you need to develop a custom Ghost theme.
+A simple lightwight theme for your Ghost publication with ghost membership feature.

 &nbsp;